 It’s not like another meal of the day is better for going out on Mother’s Day.
 Brunch is the worst.
 Unless you’re a millennial and/or hipster with zero children, brunch can go to hell.
-It’s not a meal, it’s a lazy man’s shortcut.
-My toddlers will certainly be hungry again at actual lunchtime.
+It’s not a real meal, and my toddlers will certainly be hungry again at actual lunchtime.

 What I WOULD like – nay, LOVE – for mother’s day, besides the aforementioned note above, is a few hours to myself.
 How I spend those hours will be up to me, though, spoiler-alert, I will likely spend them alone in a dark room, either sleeping or just relishing some peace and quiet, and feeling grateful for the fact that I am NOT policing our (precious but understandably age-appropriately rambunctious) toddlers at some God-forsaken bullshit brunch.

 That is what I said to cartoon mice today.
 I said it under my breath, quiet enough that my kids couldn’t hear me.
 But the point is that something possessed me to say it out loud.We were piled on the couch watching Cinderella, all home sick.
 In the movie, the mice had just revealed the dress they’d created for their beloved Cinderella.